VCIP-RGBD/DFormer/README.md

 This official repository contains the source code, pre-trained, trained checkpoints, and evaluation toolbox of paper 'DFormer: Rethinking RGBD Representation Learning for Semantic Segmentation'.
 The technical report could be found at [arXiv](https://arxiv.org/pdf/2309.09668.pdf).
 The code for pre-training and RGB-D saliency will be released soon.

-We invite all to contribute in making it more acessible and useful.
+We invite all to contribute in making it more accessible and useful.
 If you have any questions about our work, feel free to contact me via e-mail (bowenyin@mail.nankai.edu.cn).
 If you are using our code and evaluation toolbox for your research, please cite this paper ([BibTeX](https://scholar.googleusercontent.com/scholar.bib?q=info:GdonbkKZMYsJ:scholar.google.com/&output=citation&scisdr=ClEqKQU5EL_6hIbkmOc:AFWwaeYAAAAAZQvigOeM_E2bhS0d1niD6tYkedk&scisig=AFWwaeYAAAAAZQvigF3P1qyHXOMhOEt-zalsD8w&scisf=4&ct=citation&cd=-1&hl=zh-CN)).